 - Check with your doctor or hospital emergency room right away if your baby shows signs of increased sleepiness (more than usual), difficulty breastfeeding, difficulty breathing, or limpness.
 These may be symptoms of an overdose and need immediate medical attention.

-Aspirin may cause serious allergic reactions, including anaphylaxis.
-This can be life-threatening and requires immediate medical attention.
-Call your doctor right away if you have a rash, hives, itching, trouble breathing, trouble swallowing, or any swelling of your hands, face, or mouth while you are using butalbital, aspirin, caffeine, and codeine.
+Aspirin may cause serious allergic reactions, including anaphylaxis, which can be life-threatening and requires immediate medical attention.
+Call your doctor right away if you or your child have a rash, hives, itching, trouble breathing, trouble swallowing, or any swelling of your hands, face, or mouth while you are using butalbital, aspirin, caffeine, and codeine.

 Butalbital, aspirin, caffeine, and codeine may be habit-forming.
 If you feel that the medicine is not working as well, do not use more than your prescribed dose.
 Call your doctor for instructions.